-The European Settlement of North America (1492-1660), studied by Kevin R. C. Gutzman (Western Connecticut State University);

-Colonial America (1660-1763), studied by Bruce P. Frohnen (Ohio Northern University College of Law);

-The Nation's Founding (1763-1789), studied by Jason C. Ross (Liberty University, Helms School of Government); and

-The New Deal (1933-1940), studied by William Pettinger (Calvin Coolidge Presidential Foundation).
+- The European Settlement of North America (1492-1660), studied by Kevin R. C. Gutzman (Western Connecticut State University); - Colonial America (1660-1763), studied by Bruce P. Frohnen (Ohio Northern University College of Law); - The Nation's Founding (1763-1789), studied by Jason C. Ross (Liberty University, Helms School of Government); and - 4.
+The New Deal (1933-1940), studied by Amity Shlaes and William Pettinger (Calvin Coolidge Presidential Foundation).

-We have examined three textbooks intended for regular high-school American history classes (American History, 2018 edition, HMH Social Studies; United States History, 2016 edition, Pearson; United States History and Geography, 2018 edition, McGraw Hill) and two textbooks intended for advanced placement American history classes (The Unfinished Nation, Ninth Edition, McGraw Hill; America's History, Ninth Edition, Bedford St. Martin's).
+We have examined three textbooks intended for regular high-school American history classes (American History, 2018 edition, Houghton Mifflin Harcourt; United States History, 2016 edition, Pearson; United States: History and Geography, 2018 edition, McGraw Hill) and two textbooks intended for Advanced Placement American history classes (The Unfinished Nation, Ninth Edition, McGraw Hill; America's History, Ninth Edition, Bedford/St. Martin's).
 We cannot and do not pretend to provide a comprehensive judgment of how American history textbooks cover American history, but our selective analysis provides a window into the general operations of American history textbooks.

 "We" are not a committee; each of these scholars has written his own review of a particular period, arguing an individual critique.
-I direct the reader to their individual reviews.
-I will, however, extract from their reviews' introductions and conclusions what I take to be a reasonable summary of their critiques of these five textbooks.
+I do not speak for them and they bear no responsibility for what I have written.
+To understand each scholar's views, I direct the reader to his individual review and his own words.